monooso/setup-silverblue/README.md

 However, in some cases, `dnf install` brings unwanted dependencies.
 For example, `dnf install neovim` also installs Node.js, which could interfere with project-specific Node versions managed by Mise.

-This is a trade-off I'm still evaluating.
-The current approach favours avoiding unwanted dependencies, at the cost of manual update workflows.
+For tools like rclone and LazyGit, the current approach favours avoiding unwanted dependencies and keeping the system clean, at the cost of manual update workflows.
+These tools are simple Go binaries that work well as user-space installations.

 ### Why separate build containers?